Snake Bite On Dogs – How To Keep Your Dog Alive

 Treatment Of A Snake Bite In Dogs

-1: Patient walks in under its own steam, and the clinical exam is normal:
+The patient walks in under their own steam, and the clinical exam is normal:

-2: Patient walks in and is mildly symptomatic.
-Examination reveals it is weak, wobbly, ataxic, decreased throat gag, decreased pupillary (eye) response, dilated pupils, ‘lower motor neuron’ signs.
+Examination reveals that the dog is weak, wobbly, ataxic, decreased throat gag, decreased pupillary (eye) response, dilated pupils, ‘lower motor neuron’ signs.

 In this case, there is NO NEED to do a clotting test on arrival.